In this article

 Insights

 Days Sales Outstanding (DSO) is the average number of days it takes your business to collect cash after making a credit sale.
 You calculate it with one core formula: DSO = (Accounts Receivable / Total Credit Sales) x Number of Days.
 A DSO calculator simply automates that math so you can track collection speed over time and spot trouble early.
-This guide walks through the formula, a worked example, and how to read your result without misleading yourself.
+This guide walks through the formula, a worked example, and how to read your result accurately without misleading yourself or chasing the wrong problem.

 What Is the DSO Formula?